gbif/hp-grscicoll/zh/roadmap.md

 ---
-permalink: /roadmap
+permalink: /road-map
-lang-ref: roadmap
+lang-ref: road-map
-title: Global Registry of Scientific Collection 2023/2024 Road map
+title: GRSciColl 2023-2024 road map
 description: |
-  This roadmap builds in the [2021 roadmap](https://github.com/gbif/registry/blob/dev/roadmap-grscicoll-2021.md) as well as the efforts in 2022 to build a community of editors an mediators.
+  This road map builds in the [2021 roadmap](https://github.com/gbif/registry/blob/dev/roadmap-grscicoll-2021.md) as well as the efforts in 2022 to build a community of editors an mediators.
 background: "{{ site.data.images.pandeleteius.src }}"
 imageLicense: "{{ site.data.images.pandeleteius.caption }}"
 height: 70vh